ISL 9v9 League SOCCER RULES

 - Two yellow card offenses automatically result in a red card ejection.

 - A player can be given a red card immediately for fighting, excessive violence,

 or abusive language towards an opponent or official.

-Substitution are unlimited, but must wait for referee approval, the game time will not stop for a substitution unless the player is the goalie (game only)
+A team may substitute on any time (on the fly) the game time will not stop for a substitution unless the player is the goalie (game only)